roxannecvl/whokipedia/README.md

 ├── nuxt.config.ts                   #
 ├── package.json                     # All our dependencies
 ├── pages/                           #
-│   ├── daily-challenge.vue          # with GamePresenter and SidebarPresenter together
+│   ├── daily-challenge.vue          # with GamePresenter, SidebarPresenter and PlayAgainPresenter together
 │   ├── index.vue                    # with WelcomePagePresenter.vue
-│   ├── leaderboard.vue              # with LeaderboardPresenter.vue
-│   ├── statistics.vue               # with StatisticsPresenter.vue
-│   └── training.vue                 # with GamePresenter and SidebarPresenter together
+│   └── solo-mode.vue                # with GamePresenter, SidebarPresenter and PlayAgainPresenter together
 ├── presenters/                      #
 │   ├── GamePresenter.vue            # with GameCenterView.vue and InfoboxView.vue
-│   ├── LeaderboardPresenter.vue     # with LeaderboardView.vue
 │   ├── HeaderPresenter.vue          # with HeaderView.vue
+│   ├── PlayAgainPresenter.vue       # with PlayAgainView.vue
 │   ├── SidebarPresenter.vue         # with SidebarView.vue
-│   ├── StatisticsPresenter.vue      # with StatisticsView.vue
 │   └── WelcomePagePresenter.vue     # with WelcomePageView.vue
 ├── tailwind.config.ts               #
 ├── tsconfig.json                    #
 ├── utilities/                       #
 │   └── Utils.ts                     # utilities function, like getAverage(), getRandom(),  ...
 └── views/                           #
-    ├── GameCenterView.vue           # contains the search bar and the intro paragraph of the celebrity ├── InfoboxView.vue              # contains the photo and the short informations about the celebrity (like right box in wikipedia)
+    ├── GameCenterView.vue           # contains intro paragraph of the celebrity and InfoboxView ├── HeaderView.vue                # contains the UI of the Header, internally calls LoginSignupView LeaderboardView and StatisticsView which all are modals
+    ├── InfoboxView.vue              # contains the photo and the short informations about the celebrity (like right box in wikipedia)
-    ├── LeaderboardView.vue          # contains the leadedboard (if  logged in)
+    ├── LeaderboardView.vue          # contains the leaderboard as a modal
-    ├── LoginView.vue                # log in form
+    ├── LoginSignupView.vue          # puts LoginView and SignupView together as a modal ├── LoginView.vue                # log in form
+    ├── PlayAgainView.vue            # buttons to play again
-    ├── SidebarView.vue              # rules, login button, logo (train and leaderboard button if done) ├── SignupView.vue               # sign up form
+    ├── SearchFieldView.vue          # the place where the user inputs their guesses ├── ShouldLoginView.vue          # A view to invite the current player to log in ├── SidebarView.vue              # rules, login button, logo (train and leaderboard button if done) ├── SignupView.vue               # sign up form
-    ├── StatisticsView.vue           # statistics of the user (if loged in) └── WelcomePageView.vue          # One play button, the rules and the logo
+    ├── StatisticsView.vue           # statistics of the user (if loged in) as a modal └── WelcomePageView.vue          # two play buttons, the rules and the logo
 ```

 ### Tools used